-GABMH not only has the experience of successfully representing clients regarding a broad range of environmental liability and toxic tort, it also has the in-house assets, such as deep scientific expertise and sophisticated document management systems, that are critical in such complex cases.
-Many of the cases GABMH partners have managed involved damage claims in the billions as part of class action litigation with hundreds of plaintiffs.
-Specifically, they have extensive Superfund experience, having been involved in litigation regarding the largest Superfund site in the United States.
+GAB not only has the experience of successfully representing clients regarding a broad range of environmental liability and toxic tort, it also has the in-house assets, such as deep scientific expertise and sophisticated document management systems, that are critical in such complex cases.
+Many of the cases GAB has managed involved damage claims in the billions as part of class action litigation with hundreds of plaintiffs.
+Specifically, the firm has extensive Superfund experience, having been involved in litigation regarding the largest Superfund site in the United States.

 The firm has advised clients in both legal and administrative actions involving most of the major federal and state environmental laws including: